A Sensorless, Inherently Compliant Anthropomorphic Musculoskeletal Hand Driven by Electrohydraulic Actuators: Conclusion

-In this paper, we presented the design, control, and evaluation of an integrated musculoskeletal robotic hand architecture powered entirely by remote Peano-HASEL actuators.
-By integrating these electrohydraulic artificial muscles with a compliant, human-inspired tendon-driven architecture, we successfully developed a multi-fingered hand that bridges the gap between physical compliance and kinematic dexterity.
-The implementation of a remote actuation paradigm and a 1:2 pulley-based transmission not only mitigated electrical hazards and stroke limitations but also facilitated a slim, human-like form factor.
-Experimental results demonstrated the system's high versatility, showing its ability to execute various grasp taxonomies and gently manipulate objects of diverse sizes and shapes.

-Furthermore, this physical safety is augmented by utilizing the self-sensing nature of the HASEL actuators.
-By monitoring the operating current, we successfully achieved grasp detection and closed-loop contact-aware control without relying on external sensors, such as encoders or force transducers.
-This self-sensing capability allowed the hand to delicately grasp highly fragile objects, such as a paper balloon, without causing structural damage.
-These findings highlight the potential of HASEL-driven systems to simultaneously achieve high physical safety and compliance while simplifying both the mechanical design and control architectures in soft robotic end-effectors.
+We presented an integrated musculoskeletal robotic hand powered entirely by remote Peano-HASEL actuators, combining a remote-actuation paradigm and a 1:2 pulley transmission with a compliant, human-inspired tendon-driven architecture to achieve a slim form factor and electrical isolation.
+Experiments demonstrated versatile grasping across standard taxonomies, while current-based self-sensing enabled grasp detection and closed-loop contact-aware control without external sensors, allowing the hand to delicately grasp highly fragile objects such as a paper balloon.
+These findings highlight the potential of HASEL-driven systems to combine physical safety and compliance with simplified mechanical and control architectures, positioning musculoskeletal electrohydraulic hands as a promising platform for safe, sensorless manipulation.

-Despite these promising results, the current system presents several limitations that outline a roadmap for future optimization.
-First, driving the HASEL actuators requires high voltages, which necessitates stringent electrical insulation to ensure practical safety.
-Second, the fingers' maximum output force and effective range of motion are currently limited.
-While this force level is inherently suited for the gentle manipulation of fragile objects as demonstrated in this work, it constrains the hand's versatility for tasks requiring higher payloads.
-As discussed, these kinematic and force limitations represent a deliberate trade-off: we prioritized a multi-fingered, compliant architecture—necessitating the routing of multiple tendons through a space-constrained wrist—over the use of highly efficient but rigid transmissions with larger parallel actuator stacks.
-The effective force transmitted from the actuators to the fingertips is significantly attenuated due to mechanical backlash within the components, alongside friction in both the tendon-routing pathways and the contracting actuator packs.

-Future work will focus on addressing these mechanical limitations to improve the actuation performance.
-Incorporating low-friction materials and refining the pulley geometry will be essential to minimize energy losses.
-The low-voltage deadband could be mitigated by adopting an antagonistic muscle configuration; preloading both opposing muscles will minimize mechanical slack and help overcome initial static friction.
-Furthermore, to bridge the gap between the currently limited range of motion and full finger articulation, we aim to explore the integration of new types of artificial muscles that can deliver higher stroke and force under continuous dynamic loads.

-Future work will also involve comprehensive quantitative benchmarking.
-While this study focuses on system integration, future evaluations will include direct comparisons with existing HASEL-based grippers and other soft robotic hands.
-We also plan to expand the preliminary comparison with motor-driven systems (Fig.~5(e)) by analyzing rigorous metrics such as grasp stability, bandwidth, and energy efficiency to clearly define the trade-offs of our musculoskeletal architecture.